FrankBotHQ/FrankBot/README.md

-# WaBot
+# ZapBot
-SheetBot is the ultimate tool for building bots to WhatsApp using only Spreadsheet
+ZapBot is the ultimate tool for building bots to WhatsApp using only Spreadsheet